-Web services are platform-independent Internet-accessible software components [10].
-WSDL files describe the service and how to connect and interact with it.
+Web services are platform-independent Internet-accessible software components [17].
+WSDL files describe the Web service and how to connect and interact with it.
+It does this by defining its operations and the messages they require to function.
+It also defines its ports and the bindings required to access the service.
 Web service composition is the linking of Web services to perform some new complex task.
 WS-BPEL (Business Process Execution Language) is an orchestration language used to define business processes based on Web services.
 It controls message passing and execution of the process.
 The message handling in WS-BPEL refers to WSDL to define how the incoming and outgoing messages are handled.
-WS-BPEL defines how the services can be scheduled and organized into an executable process that provides an integrated service [8].
+WS-BPEL defines how the services can be scheduled and organized into an executable process that provides an integrated service [14].
 WSDL files are defined as "partnerLinks" where their role in relation to the WS-BPEL file is determined.
+This role can be either "myrole" or "partnerrole".
+The first indicates that the WS-BPEL process itself is supplying the service and the latter indicating that the service in question is invoked from an external source.

-3 Autonomous Service Process Planning
+3. Autonomous Service Process Planning